flavienbwk/book-devops/eng/AUDIOBOOK.md

 Because of the many tools involved, setting up a zero trust model is less straightforward than perimeter-based security but overcomes its limitations.

 Beyond the pressing need to bolster resource access security, zero trust architecture offers peace of mind from a secured infrastructure.
-It simplifies device and network equipment administration (centralized management of network flows and access rather than configuring each device), reduces costs (maintenance time, shared machines), and standardizes identity and user rights management interfaces.
+It simplifies device and network equipment administration, reduces costs, and standardizes identity and user rights management interfaces.

 Technological innovation demands swift adaptation.
 Zero trust enables organizations to quickly and securely adapt to environmental changes without revisiting their security stance.